ribru17/.dotfiles/README.md

   - Can use `Meta+i` as an alternative to `Esc` to exit Insert mode

 ### Editing

+By default this configuration formats text on save (if a formatter is found for that file).
+Save without formatting with `:W`.

 - Use `Ctrl+/` to toggle comments
   - In Normal and Insert mode, toggles current line